 Medicare Part B costs: key takeaways

-- The high-income threshold (where premiums start to be higher based on income) increased to $87,000 for a single person.
+- The high-income threshold (where premiums increase based on income) grew to $91,000 for a single person for 2022.

 Q: How much does Medicare Part B cost the insured?